Small permutation classes: Introduction

 Given a set of permutations $X$ we define the {\it sum completion of $X$\/}, denoted by $\bigoplus X$, to be the smallest sum complete permutation class containing $X$.
 Equivalently,

-When $X$ is a singleton, $X=\{\pi\}$ say, we simply write $\bigoplus\pi$ for its sum completion.
+When $X$ is a singleton, say $X=\{\pi\}$, we simply write $\bigoplus\pi$ for its sum completion.
 We analogously define the {\it skew sum completion of $X$\/} to be the smallest skew sum complete permutation class containing $X$.
-Counting sum complete classes can be quite easy, given enough information about the sum indecomposables:
+Counting sum complete classes is easy, given enough information about the sum indecomposables:

 \begin{proposition} Let $f$ denote the generating function for the set of sum indecomposable permutations contained in members of $X$ (not counting the empty permutation).
-Then the generating function for $\bigoplus X$ is $1/(1-f)$. \end{proposition} \begin{proof} There is a canonical bijection between elements of $\bigoplus X$ and sequences of nonempty sum indecomposable permutations in $X$.
+Then the generating function for $\bigoplus X$ is $1/(1-f)$. \end{proposition} \begin{proof} There is a canonical bijection between elements of $\bigoplus X$ and sequences of nonempty sum indecomposable permutations contained in members of $X$.
 Therefore the generating function for $\bigoplus X$ is $1+f+f^2+\cdots$, establishing the proposition. \end{proof}

 As our interest lies in growth rates rather than exact enumeration, we typically follow a use of Proposition~\ref{enum-oplus-completion} with an application of Pringsheim's Theorem: